 What Do House Mice Look Like?

-The house mouse is a species of rodent that over time has learned how to rely on people and our property for some of their food and shelter needs.
+Over time, the house mouse is a species of rodent that has learned how to rely on people and our property for some of their food and shelter needs.
 House mice have an oval-shaped body covered in light brown to dark gray fur.
 Their underbellies are lighter in color and usually a tannish color.
 They have large ears that stand up and a long skinny tail covered in a light layer of velvety fur.
 From the tip of their pointed nose to the tip of their tail, adult house mice range in length from 5 ½ to 7 inches.

 When Are House Mice Most Active?

-The house mouse is one of the most bothersome rodents for home and business owners throughout the country.
+The house mouse is one of the peskiest rodents for home and business owners throughout the country.
 House mice do not hibernate and are active year-round.
-They are nocturnal which means they are most active during the period between dusk and dawn.
-House mice have the potential to enter into homes and other structures any time of the year but tend to be most problematic in the late fall when food sources become scarce outside and the weather begins to cool.
-They often like to overwinter in our homes which provide warm, safe shelter, and easy access to food.
+They are nocturnal, which means they are most active during the period between dusk and dawn.
+House mice have the potential to enter into homes and other structures any time of the year but tend to be most problematic in the late fall when food sources become scarce outside, and the weather begins to cool.
+They often like to overwinter in our homes which provide warm, safe shelter and easy access to food.

 What Attracts House Mice?

 House mice find their way to any property that offers them many places to forage for food.
 Things like trash cans, compost bins, gardens, and pet food attract hungry house mice.
 Mice are also drawn to areas of standing water and areas of dense vegetation that they can hide within.
 Once on your property, it is common for these opportunistic creatures to find their way inside your home through spaces in the foundation and exterior walls.
 Keeping mice from finding their way inside of your structure is difficult, especially since they can enter inside through an area no larger than a dime!